 What is the best enterprise SEO tool?

-There's no single best tool — it depends on your primary challenge.
+There's no single best tool.
+It depends on your primary challenge.
 Botify leads for technical SEO at scale.
 Conductor excels at content workflows. seoClarity dominates rank tracking.
-Most enterprise teams use 2–3 platforms to cover their needs.
+Most enterprise teams use 2, 3 platforms to cover their needs.

 How much do enterprise SEO tools cost?

-Enterprise SEO platforms typically cost $14,000–$100,000+ per year, depending on the platform, crawl volume, number of keywords tracked, and user seats.
-Budget an additional $5,000–$20,000/year for supplementary tools like Screaming Frog, ContentKing, and custom dashboarding.
+Enterprise SEO platforms typically cost $14,000, $100,000+ per year, depending on the platform, crawl volume, number of keywords tracked, and user seats.
+Budget an additional $5,000, $20,000/year for supplementary tools like Screaming Frog, ContentKing, and custom dashboarding.

 Can you use Semrush or Ahrefs for enterprise SEO?